Residence permit card

 You will get a new residence permit card each time you receive a new residence permit or an extension to an existing residence permit.
 The card is valid for as long as your residence permit, but never for more than five years.
 When you require a new residence permit card, you will be photographed and fingerprinted again.

 If you misplace your residence permit card, or it is stolen, you should first report this to the police.
 You should then visit the Swedish Migration Agency in order to be photographed and fingerprinted for a new card.
 Please bring a copy of the police report with you that you received by post or at the police station.

 If you have not received your card

 Have you been waiting a long time for your residence permit card?
-It could be that your card has been sent back to the Swedish Migration Board.
-This can happen if the Swedish Migration Board does not have your correct address.
-If you have any questions about this, you can contact the Swedish Migration Board.
+It could be that your card has been sent back to the Swedish Migration Agency.
+This can happen if the Swedish Migration Agency does not have your correct address.